 - high sodium foods

-Remember, you don’t have to eat all the food on this list.
-Pick and choose the ones you like to eat and try it.
+Above all, you don’t have to eat all the food on this list.
+In other words, pick and choose the ones you like to eat and try it.
 See if it helps you.
 If it doesn’t, move on to the next one.

-Explore new foods.
-So, go ahead, find what food helps YOU calm your anxiety and stress.
+Most importantly, explore new foods.
+Meanwhile, find what food helps YOU calm your anxiety and stress and go with those for better mental health.